-Racing with the Northern Vets
+Racing with Northern Cycling

 A scratch race is a race where equal ability riders race in a group and they do not compete against other groups.
 This kind of race is most often run as a criterium.
 This means racing around a circuit that is between approximately 1.0km and 2.5km for about 45 to 60min.
 This racing is usually punctuated by short bursts of speed as riders try to shake loose their competitors with breakaway attempts, but often finishes in a mass sprint.